maciejgz/rac/README.md

     - in case of success: creates a rent, starts a saga and sends a rent request to the rac-user-service (Kafka) - * *RAC_RENT_REQUEST_USER**
     - in case of failure: sends a rent failure to the api gateway (HTTP)
-- User service validates the request and:
+- User service validates the event and:
     - in case of success - sets the user as a renter with the rental id and sends a rent request to the rac-car-service (Kafka) - **RAC_RENT_REQUEST_CAR**
     - in case of failure - sends a rent failure to the rac-rent-service (Kafka) - **RAC_RENT_FAILED_USER**, then the